 The Agency Policy, PREA: Client Sexual Relationships Policy and Procedure, 1.0, Purpose, states the purpose of the policy is to prohibit sexual activity between residents at designated PREA programs.
 Policy also asserts and affirms the program reserves the right to discipline clients for violating this policy.
 Consensual, romantic relationship between clients will be treated by staff as a violation of program rules and will not be considered a PREA incident.
 Sexual activity will not be considered sexual abuse unless the activity is coerced.
 The PREA Coordinator and/or PREA investigator will contact the proper authorities include, but are not limited to, State of Connecticut Police, State Police, CSSD, Probation and Parole.
-Interviews indicated if an inmate alleged to have violated a facility/program sexual abuse policy will be disciplined if the allegations against a resident is substantiated.
+Interviews indicated a resident alleged to have violated a facility/program sexual abuse policy will be disciplined if the allegations against a resident is substantiated.
 Depending on the severity of the incident, either the resident will be disciplined within the program or referred for prosecution if the allegation is criminal in nature.
-Interviews indicated the resident will most likely be removed from the program and the decision would be made by the funding source who referred the resident.
+Interviews indicated the resident will most likely be removed from the program Manager, indicated the resident would be remanded and definitely removed from the program Manager, indicated the resident would be remanded and definitely removed from the program mand while the investigation is going on, be removed and placed elsewhere until the investigation is completed.